 Collect as much information as possible about the incident that caused your injuries.
 That should include any available police report, photographs and videos taken at the scene, eyewitness statements, and anything else that helps prove exactly what happened.

-You should also keep all your medical bills, employment records, property repair receipts, and anything else that proves your damages.
+You should also keep all your medical bills, employment records, property repair receipts, and anything else that proves your financial damages.
 Take photographs of any visible injuries.
 You will need evidence supporting your claim to determine precisely how much your case is worth.

 You should keep a post-accident diary that tracks your healing process and how the injuries impact your life.
 You can also write down the names of medical treatment facilities and doctors you see.
 This journal can be used as a basis for non-economic damages like pain and suffering.